-While your industry or niche will largely dictate what you need to get started, most professionals find that at a minimum, they need a website, active (and inviting) social media profiles, and a handful of tools and apps to support their work.
+While your industry or niche will largely dictate what you need to get started, most professionals and small business owners find that at a minimum, they need a website, active (and inviting) social media profiles, and a handful of tools and apps to support their work.

 A website is a must-have because despite many consultants’ reliance on social media, it’s always possible you could get locked out, banned, or that the platform could even disappear entirely.
 Owning and operating your own website means you’ll still ‘exist’ online, even if Twitter takes a nosedive.

-Downloading a few apps and tools will also help facilitate your business operations.
+Downloading a few apps and tools will also help facilitate your home-based business operations.
 Especially if you’re going it alone, automatic social media scheduling tools will be a major benefit to your productivity.
-But you may also want communication apps like Skype or Zoom to meet with clients or a Gmail account to easily share online-based files.
+But small business owners may also want communication apps and tools like Skype or Zoom to meet with clients or a Gmail account to easily share online-based files.

 If you have a big project that requires tons of coordination, consider using WRIKE.
-It is an online project management software that tracks work progress, records milestones and removes the confusion from online collaboration.
+It is an online project management software and tool for small business owners that tracks work progress, records milestones and removes the confusion from online collaboration.

 What goes into becoming a consultant?